Ruban2205/Flutter-Login-Signup/README.md

 - `ios/`: Contains the iOS-specific configuration files and resources.
 - `pubspec.yaml`: Defines the dependencies and metadata for the Flutter application.

-This command will start the app on a connected device or emulator.

 ## Contact